Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 Dress Codes: Conservative and Formal

 Men should wear dark-colored formal suits, ties, and polished shoes, while women typically wear formal suits, dresses, or skirts with blouses.
-Business casual attire is getting more attention from certain industries, but it is recommended to dress formally for initial meetings until you gauge the dress code of your counterparts.
+However business casual attire is often recommended for certain industries, dress professionally for initial meetings until you are aware of the dress codes of your counterparts.

 Recommended reading: How to Stay Productive While Travelling for Business